facebook/react-native/docs/NativeModulesIOS.md

 > **NOTE**: JavaScript method names
 >
 > The name of the method exported to JavaScript is the native method's name up to the first colon.
-React Native also defines a macro called `RCT_REMAP_METHOD` to specify the JavaScript method's name.
+React Native also defines a macro called `RCT_REMAP_METHOD()` to specify the JavaScript method's name.
 This is useful when multiple native methods are the same up to the first colon and would have conflicting JavaScript names.

 The return type of bridge methods is always `void`.
 React Native bridge is asynchronous, so the only way to pass a result to JavaScript is by using callbacks or emitting events (see below).

 ## Argument types

-React Native supports several types of arguments that can be passed from JavaScript code to native module:
+`RCT_EXPORT_METHOD` supports all standard JSON object types, such as:

 - string (`NSString`)
 - number (`NSInteger`, `float`, `double`, `CGFloat`, `NSNumber`)